TownOfBrookline/general_bylaws/ARTICLE 02/ARTICLE 02.01.md

-    filed with the Town Clerk, and shall direct the Town Clerk to publicly post such copies of the Warrant on the principal Town Bulletin Board at least seven (7) days before the Annual Town Meeting and at least fourteen (14) days before any Special Town Meeting is to convene.
+    filed with the Town Clerk, and shall direct the Town Clerk to publicly post such copies of the Warrant on the principal Town Bulletin Board at least fourteen(14)days before the Annual Town Meeting and at least fourteen (14) days before any Special Town Meeting is to convene.
 Such posting shall be deemed to be the legal notification of such meeting and the